 |Gregg Henry and Deborah Benson in Just Before Dawn (1981).|

 It’s difficult to pinpoint one thing above others that makes Just Before Dawn – a low-budget 1981 thriller about a group of campers stalked and terrorized in the Oregon mountains – uniquely memorable.
 It might be the unrelenting sense of height and verticality in its location setting; or its command of paradoxical tones, where stillness throbs and violence is static; or the unfailing intelligence of its artistic choices, from camerawork to acting to soundtrack.
-It might even be the fact that its first victim is the only character in movie history named Vachel – as in Vachel Lindsay, once-famed chanting poet and author of The Art of the Moving Picture (1915), the first book of film aesthetics published in America.
+It might even be the fact that its first victim is probably the only character in movie history named Vachel – as in Vachel Lindsay, once-famed chanting poet and author of The Art of the Moving Picture (1915), the first book of film aesthetics published in America.

 Directed by Jeff Lieberman, who co-wrote the screenplay with Mark Arywitz, Just Before Dawn emerges clearly from a time and a genre.
 Coming three years after John Carpenter’s original Halloween and just one after the original Friday the 13th, it’s slasher horror with attractive, carefree young people as the meat.
 Characters fit approximate types: responsible guy, lovable jerk, hot girl, tomboy frump, nerdy tag-along.
 The killings involve a serrated machete.
 There is a fight to the death.
 But otherwise nothing really goes by the numbers; throughout, you’re fed just enough genre code to feel oriented, never enough to relax.